RoneyCh/nosso-espaco/README.md

 # Nosso Espaço / Our Space
-The project is kind of a real simple social media and for now have some basic funcionalities as post a picture, add comments, post videos and login.
+The project is kind of a real simple social media and for now have some basic funcionalities as post a picture, add comments, post videos, add a humor and login.
 The idea of the project came because i wanted to create something cool for me and my girlfriend and show her in our dating anniversary.

 ## Tech
 - NextJS